xlegend1024/MTC_AzureAILabs/Lab01-CustomVisionService/README.md

 2. Click on **Create a resource** in the top left corner

-3. Enter *Custom Vision* in the search text box
+3. Enter *Custom Vision* in the search text box and select *Custom Vision (preview)* from search results.

 ![Custom vision](images/img22.PNG)

-4. Fill the form.
+4. Complete the service configuration form.
 Make sure to select South Central Region and S0 plans for both training and prediction services

 ![Custom vision 2](images/img23.PNG)